 SECTION 3 Special meetings, if needed, will be called by the president, executive committee or advisor.

 SECTION 4 Disciplinary issues involving attendance at meetings are discussed in Article IX, Section 3.

 ARTICLE VIII COMMUNITY SERVICE

-SECTION 1 Fifteen hours of community service must be completed per each year of membership.
-If a junior member completes more than 15 hours in any one year, these hours may not be rolled over to then next year.
-However, any member that completes 15 or more additional hours of community service will receive credit for one NHS-sponsored activity.
+SECTION 1 Twenty-five hours of community service must be completed per each year of membership.
+If a junior member completes more than 25 hours in any one year, these hours may not be rolled over to then next year.
+However, any member that completes 25 or more additional hours of community service will receive credit for one NHS-sponsored activity.

 ARTICLE IX DISCIPLINE

 SECTION 1 Disciplinary measures will consist of a series of written warnings, probation, and dismissal and will deal with issues of scholarship, leadership, character and service.